 One of the most amazing things about God is his generosity.
-And when he made us in his image he made sure to include his generosity.
+And when he made us in his image, he made sure to include his generosity.
 The three commands given to humanity in Genesis 2—to serve, watch over and care for, and help each other—are at the core of what it means to be generous.

-Fortunately we have a God who is in the business of freeing slaves.
-Through Jesus’ life, death, and resurrection, God broke the chains of our slavery and set us free to live once again in his image, as loving generous people.
+Fortunately, we have a God who is in the business of freeing slaves.
+Through Jesus’ life, death, and resurrection, God broke the chains of our slavery and set us free to live once again in his image as loving, generous people.

 - Where in your life do you find yourself enslaved to ambition, competition, addiction, shame, anger, overwork, social media, and anything else that keeps you from living in the freedom Jesus offers you?